-- Follow the screen instructions to run the Memory tests. - If you cannot run the memory test or the test does not find a problem, use the following procedure to find the failure. - Replace each SIMM, one at a time, with a known-good SIMM of the same size and type.
-For the system board, replace the DIMM, if present, with a known-good DIMM of the same size and type.

-- If the problem goes away, the last SIMM replaced is defective.
-If all SIMMs, and the DIMM on the Type A system board, have been replaced and the problem remains, replace the system board.
+- Follow the screen instructions to run the Memory tests. - If you cannot run the memory test or the test does not find a problem, use the following procedure to find the failure. - Replace each DIMM, one at a time, with a known-good DIMM of the same size and type. - If the problem goes away, the last DIMM replaced is defective.
+If all DIMMs have been replaced and the problem remains, replace the system board.